A categorical semantics for causal structure: Higher-order systems with definite causal order

 The one-way signalling equation \eqref{eq:a-before-b} then becomes: Now, by \eqref{eq:lolli-sym} we have: So, for $w$ to be a member of the above type, it must send all causal processes $\Psi : \bm A' \multimap \bm B$ to causal processes.
 This immediately follows from \eqref{eq:bi-w-ns}: \ctikzfig{bi-phi-ns1} Conversely, if $w$ sends causal processes to causal processes, it factorises as in \Cd, which implies \eqref{eq:bi-w-ns}: \end{proof}

 Hence, one-way signalling admits a more general class of processes than (two-way) non-signalling.

 \begin{remark} One can show the embedding of non-signalling processes into one-way signalling processes purely at the level of types by relying on the \textit{linear distributivity} property of $*$-autonomous categories \cite{Cockett1997133}.
-Namely, in any $*$-autonomous category, there exists a canonical mapping: We can use this to construct an embedding of non-signalling processes into one-way signalling processes: \end{remark}
+Namely, in any $*$-autonomous category, there exists a canonical mapping: We can use this to construct an embedding of non-signalling processes into one-way signalling processes: Similarly, we can use the embedding $\bm X \otimes \bm Y \to \bm X \parr \bm Y$ noted in section \ref{sec:causC} to show that one-way signalling processes embed in the type $(\bm A \limp \bm A') \parr (\bm B \limp \bm B')$ of all processes.